 STEVE GSCHMEISSNER / SCIENCE PHOTO LIBRARY STEVE GSCHMEISSNER / SCIENCE PHOTO LIBRARY

 Developing pig eye.
-Coloured light micrograph of the eye of a 20mm pig embryo (Sus scrofa domestica), showing the lens (yellow), the retina (orange), the choroid (black line) and the sclera (white of the eye, red).
+Coloured light micrograph of the eye of a 20mm pig embryo (Sus scrofa domestica), showing the lens (red), the retina (pink), the choroid (dark pink line) and the sclera (white of the eye, purple).
 The eye works by allowing light to be focused by the lens onto the retina.
 The retina contains photoreceptor cells, which allow the eye to distinguish between colours (cone cells) and to see at night (rod cells).
 The choroid layer lines the inside of the eye underneath the retina and is pigmented to prevent light reflecting inside the eye and distorting the image.
 Magnification: x180 when printed 10cm wide.

 Model release not required.
 Property release not required.